676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 who's paying them, you know, where are they getting their engineering materials.

-So are you, are you, you're doing the thing where you're just sort of saying like empty thoughts just to kind of just ask them questions.
+So are you, are you, you're doing the thing where you're just sort of saying like empty thoughts just to kind of just ask some questions.
+Okay.

 Okay.